Brompton Folding Bikes in NZ

 Brompton Folding Bicycles in NZ

 Electric Bike Team is the authorised dealer for Brompton Bicycles in Auckland.

 Many of us have personally been Brompton owners for years and have benefited first-hand from the most compact and versatile folding bicycle on the market – there is simply none other like it.

-Perfect for daily riding, a great solution to theft issues (keep it with you indoors!), easy on the trains and the only bicycle that you can take on the Northern Express bus to the north shore.
-Also the world’s best kept secret for those who must suffer using a car in Auckland – keep a Brompton in the boot so you can stop wherever convenient and ride in the last little bit – saves heaps of time and parking costs!
+Perfect for daily riding, a great solution to theft issues (keep it with you indoors!), easy on the trains and the only bicycle that you can reliably take on the Northern Express bus to the north shore.
+Also the world’s best kept secret for those who must suffer using a car in Auckland – keep a Brompton in the boot so you can stop wherever convenient and ride in the last little bit – a free parking ticket!

 We have a selection of Brompton Bicycles in our shop available for demonstration, test ride and purchase.